 Summary

 To summarize, based on LFS the majority of domestic workers are women above 35 years of age, with married or formerly married status, who have domestic work experience and are more likely to have to deal also with their own family responsibilities.
 Even though the available data do not allow us to draw a full picture of the vulnerability of the domestic workers’ working segment, the analysis of the condition of domestic workers using LFS data covering the last three years, confirmed by the results of the online survey conducted by us in July 2020, suggests that domestic workers’ working conditions are indeed less favourable than those of other workers.
 For example, more than four out of five domestic workers work more than 40 hours per week, against about half among other workers.
 In addition, domestic workers show a high propensity to work on weekends and evenings.
 Moreover, our survey shows that, despite the majority of domestic workers claiming know their rights, a substantial share of them does not protest against the expansion of their responsibilities or working overtime without additional payments.
 As we do not have a definition of fair incomes, nor a full picture of earnings (due to missing observations), we cannot clearly claim that the access to sufficient income opportunities is restricted to the domestic workers in the country.
 However, if we take average monthly earnings as the benchmark for adequate remuneration, and we assume the data we observe are representative of the condition of domestic workers, more than half of the observed domestic workers fall into the inadequately remunerated employee’s category.
 Even adopting a less ambitious definition, like 60% of the average wage, the share of domestic workers earning less than the threshold would still exceed 40%.
-In addition, as expected there is statistically significant difference in earnings when it comes to “female” vs “male” domestic work professions, drivers are offered higher salaries compared to others.
+Finally, as expected, there is statistically significant difference in earnings when it comes to “typically-female” vs “typically-male” domestic work professions.
+For instance, drivers are offered higher salaries compared to others.

 On the positive side, the domestic work market shows signs of improvement over time, as the percentage of workers receiving wages below subsistence minimum is decreasing and the satisfaction of workers about the match between their qualifications and work requirements is increasing.
 Nevertheless, as the survey indicates that domestic work is still considered an inferior occupation.